The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 My favorite feature is the built-in front compartment, which, unlike that of its competitors, is made from the same durable polycarbonate as the rest of the bag’s exterior and comes in very handy for protecting, organizing, and quickly accessing my laptop, phone, and documents on the go.

-The suitcase’s build quality is beautiful, as is the simple, minimalist aesthetic, and the 360° Hinomoto wheels perform like a dream on a variety of surfaces.
-The interior is one of the best I’ve ever packed my clothes in, featuring various compartments and extra anti-microbial bags for organizing all my stuff, plus an effective compression system that allowed me to fit four days’ worth of summer essentials easily.
+The suitcase’s build quality is beautiful, as is the simple, minimalist aesthetic, and the 360° wheels perform like a dream on a variety of surfaces.
+As I also mentioned in my in-depth Monos Carry-On Pro review, the interior is one of the best I’ve ever packed my clothes in.
+It features various compartments and extra anti-microbial bags for organizing all my stuff, plus an effective compression system that allows me to fit four days’ worth of summer essentials easily.

 I have the Carry-On Pro in matte white, and not only are scuffs less noticeable than on darker colorways, but the bag looks great, pairs with most outfits, and is easy to clean (most marks will miraculously come off with the provided eraser).